DipakShrestha18/immoklink/README.md

 # corporate
-Repo for the Wellcome Trust corporate site
+Repo for the Immoklink site